HeinzMu/PIDT_IR/readme.md

-#PIDT_IR Library
+#PIDT_IR Library#

 With this library you can control brushed dc motors having an encoder attached with the Arduino Mega2560.
+The regulator works with a timer interrupt and is called every 5 milli Seconds.
+To get a accurate RPM result Timer3 is used to generate a fast PWM signal at output 2 and 3.

-The library is NOT tested for any other board.
+The library is NOT tested for any other board than Arduino Mega2560.

 Provided functions: